Pottsville Maroons: 1925 NFL Championship controversy

+With the 1925 season near its end, the Maroons had the best record and had defeated the rival Cardinals, essentially ensuring the NFL championship.
 Before the season ended, however, the Maroons were suspended by NFL commissioner Joseph Carr, thus denying them the championship title.
 This has been the subject of controversy ever since.

 Earlier in the year, the Frankford Yellow Jackets had scheduled an exhibition game between a team of former University of Notre Dame stars and the best NFL team in the east.
 As the NFL's dominant eastern team at the time, they believed they themselves would get to play the potentially lucrative match against the "Notre Dame All-Stars".
 However, when Pottsville later pulled ahead in the standings, they won the right to play the All-Stars.
 As Pottsville's Minersville Park was a high school stadium with a capacity of only around 6,000, team owner John Streigel booked the much larger Shibe Park in Philadelphia for the big game.
 Philadelphia, though, was within the Yellow Jackets' designated territory, and Frankford complained to the league.
 Commissioner Carr warned Streigel several times that Pottsville's franchise would be suspended if they played in Philadelphia.

 Not wanting to give up on a potential financial windfall for his team, Streigel went ahead with the game.
 He would later claim he had received verbal permission from the NFL by telephone, though he gave inconsistent responses as to which official he had spoken to.
 The Maroons won the game 9–7, which was considered a major win for professional football, but the match only attracted about 8,000 fans, a major financial disappointment.
 As threatened, Carr suspended Pottsville and removed them from the NFL, preventing them from finishing their schedule.